lkodinsson/MARS/Fantasy/Skills.md

 All things have some form of spirit, and ki is a manifestation of spirit in the form of an aura.
 Control over ki is control over one's own auras.
 Typically this form of magic is performed by those who meditate on the deeper parts of themselves.
 Those who can control their auras are known as sōhei​ or monks.

 Monks do not require or use scrolls or spell books.
 You acquire a new spell from your specialization when you advance your ki skill.
 You can take this skill multiple times to learn how to control different auras.
 When you cast a spell using this skill, even if you have multiple specializations, you must cast that spell with the skill you learned it from.
-Each specialization cast spells using a different primary stat.
+Each specialization casts spells using a different primary stat.

 Monks of varying specializations can control the energies that govern their bodies.
 As you advance your ki skill, at specific ranks you gain the ability to convert your resources to another resource as a free action.
 These ranks are trained (r4), practiced (r8), and exceptional (r12).
 Each specialization has its own resource conversion ability.